mark-antal-csizmadia/dcgan-fake-faces/README.md

 Our experiments and results are discussed in the [report](assets/report_and_presentation/report.pdf) and the [presentation](assets/report_and_presentation/Presentation.pdf)

-The models are evaluated based on the generator and the discrimnator losses, and the Fréchet Inception Distance (FID) metric proposed in [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium
+The models are evaluated based on the generator and the discriminator losses, and the Fréchet Inception Distance (FID) metric proposed in [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium
 ](https://arxiv.org/abs/1706.08500).

 Due to the limit of accessibility to adequate hardware to training the DCGAN on the original faces dataset dimensions of 218 x 178, the models are trained on 32 x 32 and 64 x 64 images.